-- 1 Press the Menu Select button directly below Optn while viewing the message. - 2 ▲ or to Send Message and press the Menu Select button directly below Sel. - 3 or to scroll through the address list and highlight the required address. - 4 Press the Menu Select button below Send or the PTT button to send the message.
+- 1 Press the Menu Select button directly below Optn while viewing the message.

+- 3 \frown or \frown to scroll through the address list and select the required address. - 4 Press the Menu Select button below Send or the PTT button to send the message.